flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-metricsadvisor-readme.md

 ### Async APIs

-This library includes a complete async API supported on Python 3.6+.
-To use it, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
+This library includes a complete set of async APIs.
+To use them, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
 See
 [azure-core documentation][azure_core_docs]